-Arising from the constraints of the COVID-19 pandemic, we are conducting online tertiary auditions for late applications in April 2021.
-Undergraduate and Access candidates will be contacted after the April 14 extended application deadline with information on the following 2 stage audition process:
+Arising from the constraints of the COVID-19 pandemic, we are conducting online tertiary auditions for applications in January 2022.
+Undergraduate and Postgraduate candidates will be contacted after the application deadline with information on the following 2 stage audition process:

-- STAGE 1: recorded performance and written theory test, submission window 19 - 22 April 2021
+Recorded performance and written theory test, submission window 5 – 11 January 2022

 For more information on this process, please view the document below: